|Deviant Login||Shop||Join deviantART for FREE||Take the Tour|

 but more like the prodding rivers

-nudging at your sleep.
+nudging at your mountain;

-And in the faint slit of your horizon
+and from the fold of your horizon

-you half whisper
+you will half whisper

 how the wind is the swelling of all of us,